RedHatInsights/insights-ingress-go/README.md

            "metadata": <will contain additional json related to the uploading host>
        }

-Available Messages:

-      {
-          "account": <account number>,
-          "request_id": <uuid for the payload>,
-          "principal": <currently the org ID>,
-          "service": <the service that validated the payload>, "url": <URL to download the file>,
-          "b64_identity": <the base64 encoded identity of the sender>, "id": <host based inventory id if available>, **RELOCATING TO EXTRAS** "satellite_managed": <boolean if the system is managed by satellite>, **RELOCATING TO EXTRAS** "timestamp": <the time the available message was put on the topic>, "extras": {
-              "satellite_managed": <same as above>
-              "id": <same as above>
-              ...
-          }
-      }

-Any apps that will perform the validation should send back all of the data they received in addition to a `validation` key that contains `success` or `failure` depending on whether the payload passed validation.
+Any apps that will perform the validation should send **all** of the data they received in addition to a `validation` key that contains `success` or `failure` depending on whether the payload passed validation.
+This data should be sent to the `platform.upload.validation` topic.

 Expected Validation Message: